 Develops demonstrated competence in the elements of voice and body used in oral interpretation.
 Competence is also required in the analysis of literature for its spirit and meaning.
 Required for majors.
+Restricted to Mass Communication and Theatre Majors or permission of instructor.
 Three semester hours.